Universal infant free school meals

 Advice on the scheme

-Property and facilities services (Carillion and OCC) offer advice to schools on the free school meal scheme.
+Oxfordshire County Council Catering services offer advice to schools on the free school meal scheme.
 Where parents meet the criteria for eligibility, each school has a legal duty to provide a free meal to the pupil(s).

-The school is responsible for assessing and authorising free school meal entitlement.
+The school is responsible for assessing and authorizing free school meal entitlement.
 Please refer to instructions to staff on how to assess entitlement.
-Any further queries can be referred to email@example.com.
+Any further queries can be referred to firstname.lastname@example.org.